Weakened U.S. consumer watchdog expected to bite back if Biden wins election

 “As president, Biden will put an end to Republican assaults on the CFPB and he’ll work to revitalize its efforts to hold big banks and financial institutions accountable and ensure that hard-working Americans are treated fairly,” said Michael Gwin, a campaign spokesman for Biden.

-See a FACTBOX here here of what a Joe Biden win could mean for financial policy.
+See a FACTBOX here of what a Joe Biden win could mean for financial policy.

 PANDEMIC PAIN